-- The extent to which the action is disavowable by allied governments. - The time likely required for the measure to achieve significant results. - The sustainability of the measure. - The potential of the measure to be combined with other initiatives to achieve positive synergistic effects.
+- The extent to which the action is disavowable by allied governments. - The time likely required for the measure to achieve significant results. - The sustainability of the measure. - The potential of the measure to be combined with other initiatives to achieve positive synergistic effects within an integrated campaign.